 On the other hand, Javadnia et al reported higher percentage of symptoms in medical students on exposure to dissection hall like nausea in 29%, lack of concentration in 38.7% and fright in 32% of the medical students.
 They found that symptoms like Nausea, weakness, fright and lack of concentration were decreased over a period of 6 weeks, but the symptoms such as dizziness and restlessness were found to be increased14.

-Dubhashi et al reported much higher percentage of symptoms like sleep disturbances in 84%, horrifying dreams in 45%, difficulty in consuming food in 38% and fright in 30% of the medical students which is not consistent with the present study15.
+Dubhashi et al reported much higher percentage of symptoms like sleep disturbances in 84%, horrifying dreams in 45%, difficulty in consuming food in 38% and fright in 30% of the medical students which is not consistent with the present study15.The discussion is ending abruptly, please rewrite this paragraph to end the discussion more appropriately.

+Tschernig et al reported that emotional issues during human dissection should not be neglected but addressed repeatedly.
+The authors feel that more attention should be paid to the first encounter with cadavers and students should be offered the opportunity to discuss their emotions..
+The students should be advised to prepare mentally and emotionally before entering the dissection room so that they are emotionally involved and stimulated.16

 CONCLUSION